Download EBB

 FAQs

 Electronic Bluebook (EBB) is a secure test-taking program created by CompuTest that is downloaded onto a laptop computer configured for English language and regional settings and then used for typing in-class exams.
-Running EBB in Blocked mode essentially turns students’ laptops into simple word processors while the program is running.
+Running EBB in Blocked mode essentially turns a laptop into a simple word processor while the program is running.

-Yes, EBB for macOS is compatible with Apple Silicon (M1) chips.
+Yes, EBB for macOS is compatible with Apple Silicon (M1, M2, M3) chips.

 As long as a non-English language operating system (OS) can run using the English language.